13pixlar/sticky-list/readme.txt

 You need to check "Show in list" on the fields that you would like to appear in the list.
 This is done in the form editor when edtiting a field.

-= The View and Edit links don't anything =
+= The View and Edit links don't do anything =

-Make sure that you select the page/post where the FORM is embedded, in Sticky List settings for that form.
+In Sticky List settings for that form: make sure that you select the page/post where the FORM is embedded.
 The actual form is then used to view and/or edit the entries.

 = Where are the Sticky List settings? =